Timeline of the National Football League

-This article is a timeline of the National Football League (NFL).
-It tracks the history of each of the league's 32 current franchises from the early days of the league, through its merger with the American Football League (AFL).
+This timeline of the National Football League (NFL) tracks the history of each of the league's 32 current franchises from the early days of the league, through its merger with the American Football League (AFL).
 The history of franchises that began as independent teams, or as members of the Ohio League, New York Pro Football League, and other defunct leagues are shown as well.